 PowerNet charges the OJV a network management fee.
 OJV then adds maintenance costs, depreciation, overheads and a return on investment to the PowerNet charges and the total fees are on-charged to electricity retailers as wheeling fees or line charges.

 PowerNet also manages a small network in the Frankton and Wanaka area, known as Lakeland Network.
-The Central Otago network is owned by Electricity Southland (ESL).
+The Central Otago network is owned by Electricity Southland Limited (ESL).
 ESL is owned by EIL and TPCL.

 PowerNet also provides a network control centre function to the Stewart Island Electrical Supply Authority (SIESA) and two field services staff are stationed on the Island.